Steeped in History

 The Bronte Parsonage Museum is the former home of the Bronte sisters and the surrounding moors were the inspiration for many classics including Wuthering Heights.
 Near to Haworth you will find Hardcastle Crags, It is cared for by The National Trust, and there is plenty of flora and fauna to see, and a great chance for some walking and for the children to let off some steam.

-The number of places worth visiting are far too numerous to mention, but you could include Kirkstall Abbey and the Abbey House Museum, Leeds, to mention just a few.
+The number of places worth visiting are far too numerous to mention, but you could include Kirkstall Abbey and the Abbey House Museum, Leeds to mention just a couple.

 Great Late Deals